sobebarali/node-apis/README.md

 > _"The type-driven approach is genius - my handlers always match my data structure."_

 > _"Integration tests that actually test the real API - brilliant!"_

+> _"No more worrying about naming conventions - the generator handles it all professionally!"_

 ## 📊 **What You Get**